KondapalliTarun3474/VR_Project1_Tarun_IMT2022034_Amruth_IMT2022065_Adarsha_IMT2022069/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;### 10.	matplotlib – For plotting results<br>

 ## 1. *Running questionab.ipynb*<br>
-### Before running the notebook, make sure the dataset is stored in the following directory structure:<br>
+### a.
+Before running the notebook, make sure the dataset is stored in the following directory structure:<br>
 &nbsp;Modify the dataset paths in the notebook to match your local directory:<br>
 &nbsp;&nbsp;&nbsp;**mask_path = "/path/to/dataset/with_mask"**<br>
 &nbsp;&nbsp;&nbsp;**no_mask_path = "/path/to/dataset/without_mask"**<br>
 &nbsp;Replace **/path/to/dataset/** with the actual location of your dataset on your computer.<br>
-### If you want to run the notebook directly as a Python script without opening Jupyter Notebook, Convert the Jupyter Notebook into a Python script and run it:<br>
+### b.
+If you want to run the notebook directly as a Python script without opening Jupyter Notebook, Convert the Jupyter Notebook into a Python script and run it:<br>
 &nbsp;&nbsp;&nbsp;jupyter nbconvert --to script questionab.ipynb<br>
 &nbsp;&nbsp;&nbsp;python questionab.py<br>
 <br>
 ## 2. *Running cdquestion.ipynb*<br>
-### Update the paths inside the notebook to reflect your local directory structure:<br>
+### a.
+Update the paths inside the notebook to reflect your local directory structure:<br>
 &nbsp;&nbsp;**input_dir = "/path/to/dataset/MSFD/1/face_crop"**<br>
 &nbsp;&nbsp;**output_dir = "/path/to/output/segmented_mask"**<br>
 &nbsp;&nbsp;**ground_truth_dir = "/path/to/dataset/MSFD/1/face_crop_segmentation"**<br>
 &nbsp;Replace **/path/to/dataset/** with the actual location of your dataset.<br>
-### If you want to run the notebook directly as a Python script without opening Jupyter Notebook, Convert the Jupyter Notebook into a Python script and run it:<br>
+### b.
+If you want to run the notebook directly as a Python script without opening Jupyter Notebook, Convert the Jupyter Notebook into a Python script and run it:<br>
 &nbsp;&nbsp;&nbsp;jupyter nbconvert --to script cdquestion.ipynb<br>
 &nbsp;&nbsp;&nbsp;python cdquestion.py<br>
 ## This will process the images and save the output in the specified directory.<br>